 Furthermore, the rise of the internet and social media led to a focus on Millennials as the “digital natives” and the primary target for marketing and advertising.

-Despite being called the forgotten generation, Xers have many unique characteristics and values that are important to understand.
+Despite the label of “forgotten generation,” Xers have many unique characteristics and values that are important to understand.
 As they continue to age and take on leadership roles in organizations and institutions, it is crucial to recognize and acknowledge their contributions and perspectives.

 They are the first users of computers: